Soni Razdan: Personal life

-She is married to Gujarati Muslim filmmaker Mahesh Bhatt, and is the mother of Shaheen Bhatt and actress Alia Bhatt and step mother of Pooja Bhatt & Rahul Bhatt.
+Razdan is married to filmmaker Mahesh Bhatt since 1986.
+She is the mother of author Shaheen Bhatt and film actress Alia Bhatt, and the step mother of actors Pooja Bhatt and Rahul Bhatt from Bhatt's previous marriage to Lorraine Bright.

 Razdan has stated that she has lived in India since she was a 3 month old and that she carries an Overseas Citizenship of India.